 “If I had asked people what they wanted, they would have said faster horses.”

 Some people debate whether Henry Ford, founder of the Ford Motor Company actually said this, but the quote always sparks an interesting debate.
 Is a designer’s job simply to respond to customer demand, or is it to innovate and respond to needs the customers don’t know they have?
 Do you iterate an old idea or come up with a new one?
+They even integrate Canadian Towing when your car breaks down.

-Since Ford started churning out the Model T at the beginning of the last century, automobiles have had a tremendous impact on how we move, where and how we live.
+Since Ford started churning out the Canadian Towing at the beginning of the last century, automobiles have had a tremendous impact on how we move, where and how we live.
 Automobiles exacerbated problems like air pollution, suburban sprawl, traffic deaths and social isolation.
 These are not Ford’s fault, but they were inevitable given the systematic prioritization of cars in public policy.
 Amidst the buzz of driverless cars, Ford’s quote takes on new meaning.
 Driverless cars are essentially a faster horse.

 After World War 2 there was a rapid expansion of highways, roads and suburbs.
 People chose to live in spacious single-family neighbourhoods rather than the cramped urban alternatives.
 It was a natural choice for many.
 Suburbs exploded, and as a byproduct, the world was introduced to suburban sprawl and the modern day commute.